frankpablo/smith-site/docs/teaching/csc110/dataStorage.md

 5. Each of these "machine code instructions" tells the computer where to look (boxes in memory) and what to do with the contents (update them, copy them somewhere else, or pass them to output devices)

-7. If no "spelling errors are detected" (before executing) and if no ilegal operations are requested (like erasing protected memory locations), then the sequence of instructions runs until nothing else remains to be done.
+7. If no "spelling errors are detected" (before executing) and if no illegal operations are requested (like erasing protected memory locations), then the sequence of instructions runs until nothing else remains to be done.

 9. For this particular program, the sequence of actions cause the computer to tell the monitor to print specific symbols at specific locations